gmac/professional-javascript/part1_basics/intro_to_dom.md

  </script>
 ```

-The Event object contains useful data detailing the state of the browser at the time the event occured, including the coordinates of the cursor, a keystroke code, other control keys pressed, etc. The Event object also allows us to cancel the browser's default handling of the event by calling the event's `preventDefault` method:
+The Event Object contains useful data detailing the state of the browser at the time the event occured, including the coordinates of the cursor, the keystroke code, other control keys pressed, etc. The event object also allows us to cancel the browser's default for an event using the `preventDefault` method:

 ```html
 <a href="/home" id="home-link">Home</a>